smith-erik/project-euler/README.md

 ### Project Euler
 Solutions to the problems presented at www.projecteuler.net.
-Most of them are written in Python or C++.
+The solutions are written in Python, although I might redo a problem in C++ if the Python implementation proves to be too slow.